wyfo/apischema/docs/conversions.md

 *apischema* covers majority of standard data types, but it's of course not enough, that's why it gives you the way to add support for all your classes and the libraries you use.

-Actually, *apischema* uses internally its own feature to support standard library data types like UUID/datetime/etc. (see [std_types.py](https://github.com/wyfo/apischema/blob/master/apischema/std_types.py))
+Actually, *apischema* uses its own feature to provide a basic support for standard library data types like UUID/datetime/etc. (see [std_types.py](https://github.com/wyfo/apischema/blob/master/apischema/std_types.py))

 ORM support can easily be achieved with this feature (see [SQLAlchemy example](examples/sqlalchemy_support.md)).